 Or Rethink Traditional Options

-If you’re still in love with the idea of a space that’s a more expected wedding venue (think a hotel ballroom, gorgeous museum space, or the dining room at your country club), flip it on its head.
+If you’re still in love with the idea of a space that’s more of an expected wedding venue (think a hotel ballroom, gorgeous museum space, or the dining room at your country club), flip it on its head.

 This is where design comes in.
 “Making a large space feel intimate can be so fun, as you have the opportunity to get really creative with seating and table layouts, as well as add things like lounge or creative bars and food stations,” Meyer adds.
 “Consider an extra-large round table for 20 to fill more space, or mix up how the venue is usually used by having the ceremony where others might have dinner and vice versa.
 With a smaller group, you can think outside the box about where you host each part of the celebration.”